dxe290/helloisdi/_posts/2020-02-28-test-markdown.md

 Here I will post my review

+*Sources:*

+Kalliamvakou, Eirini, et al. “The promises and perils of mining github.”
+Proceedings of the 11th working conference on mining software repositories.
+2014.

+Nagappan, Mei, Craig Cabrey, and Nuthan Munaiah.
+“Curating GitHub for Engineered Software Projects.”

+Tsay, Jason, Laura Dabbish, and James Herbsleb.
+“Let's talk about it: evaluating contributions through discussion in GitHub.”
+Proceedings of the 22nd ACM SIGSOFT international symposium on foundations of software engineering.
+2014.

+Tsay, Jason, Laura Dabbish, and James Herbsleb.
+“Influence of social and technical factors for evaluating contribution in GitHub.”
+Proceedings of the 36th international conference on Software engineering.
+2014.

 ------------------------

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.